Last Updated on

 The World Alliance for Breastfeeding Action designs a new theme and slogan to represent the World Breastfeeding Week every year.
 They are specially designed to focus on a particular aspect of breastfeeding.
 After finalising the theme, the marketing materials such as brochures, posters, banners, advertisements, and websites are designed by the WABA to spread the topic of the year.

-These themes, slogans, and materials can be used by government organisations, breastfeeding communities, hospitals, healthcare institutes, pharmaceuticals and other organisations to host seminars, events, lectures and spread awareness about breastfeeding locally and internationally.
+These themes, slogans, and materials can be used by government organisations, breastfeeding communities, hospitals, healthcare institutes, pharmaceuticals and other organisations to host seminars, events, lectures, and spread awareness about breastfeeding locally and internationally.
+The theme for World Breastfeeding Week in the year 2020 is ‘Support breastfeeding for a healthier planet’.
 Some of the past themes of WBW include:

 - Breastfeeding – It’s Your Right